 On November 1, 2022, the Program Administrator began accepting applications for traditional community solar projects, including those submitted to the EEC category.
 The Program Administrator received 38 applications for community solar projects totaling 112.5 MW of capacity in Group A within the EEC category on the first day, November 1, exceeding the allocated capacity for Group A. As provided in the Long-term Plan and confirmed by the ICC in its Order approving the Plan, applications received on the same day are considered equivalently "first."
 Consequently, for the purpose of allocating capacity on a first-come, first-served basis (as utilized for project selection across the program's history and as further outlined in the ABP Guidebook for developing project waitlists), all of the applications received on November 1 must be treated as if they were submitted at the same time, leaving no valid basis upon which the Agency can accept applications in chronological order.
 As noted above, the 2022 Plan approved by the ICC on July 14, 2022, did not provide any project selection process for the EEC category.
-To address this gap and the first day oversubscription of the Group A capacity for the EEC category, this Modified 2022 Plan proposes increasing the EEC Group A Block Capacity for 2022-2023, providing predevelopment capital opportunities for EECs that submit DG projects in the DG categories. establishing a new waitlist process, updating EEC category allocations, creating EEC subcategories, and establishing developer caps for the 2023-2024 delivery year.
+To address this gap and the first day oversubscription of the Group A capacity for the EEC category, the Agency proposed modifications to the 2022 Plan increasing the EEC Group A Block Capacity for 2022-2023, providing pre-development capital opportunities for EECs that submit DG projects in the DG categories, establishing a new waitlist process, updating EEC category allocations, creating EEC sub-categories, and establishing developer caps for the 2023-2024 delivery year.
+This Modified Plan reflects the Commission's May 4, 2023 approval (with modifications) of the Agency's proposal, as outlined below.342